Shire of Plantagenet

 The Shire of Plantagenet is a local government area in the Great Southern region of Western Australia, managed from the town of Mount Barker, 360 km south of Perth and 50 km north of Albany.
 The shire covers an area of 4792 km2 and includes the communities of Narrikup, Rocky Gully, Kendenup and Porongurup.

 The region is noted for agriculture, principally wheat, sheep (wool and meat), beef cattle, wine, canola and olives.
 Silviculture, especially plantations of Tasmanian blue gums (Eucalyptus globulus), was a major industry in the shire although some recent silviculture enterprises (Great Southern Plantations and Timbercorp) have gone into receivership.

 Local tourist attractions include the Porongurup Range and Stirling Range, a museum based within the original police station, as well as other pioneer structures such as St Werburgh's Chapel.

 History

 The Plantagenet Road District was gazetted on 24 January 1871 as one of 18 elected boards to manage roads and services in Western Australia, and initially included a reasonably large section of the Great Southern region.
 On 1 July 1961, it became the Shire of Plantagenet following the enactment of the Local Government Act 1960, which reformed all remaining road districts into shires.

+Indigenous people

+The Shire of Plantagenet is located on the traditional land of the Minang people of the Noongar nation.